 Also, be ready to engage the interviewer.
 You want there to be a give and take in the conversation, so you're building a relationship with the interviewer rather than just providing rote responses to questions.
 Have questions of your own ready to ask the interviewer.

-Follow up a job interview with a thank you note reiterating your interest in the job.
+Follow up a job interview with a thank-you note or email reiterating your interest in the job.

-This thank you letter is also the perfect opportunity to discuss anything of importance that your interviewer neglected to ask or that you neglected to answer as thoroughly, or as well, as you would have liked.
+This thank-you letter is also the perfect opportunity to discuss anything of importance that your interviewer neglected to ask or that you neglected to answer as thoroughly, or as well, as you would have liked.
+Good luck!